dxw/playbook/playbook.md

 Outside of these session and standups, they maintain regular communication with the client and the delivery team to respond quickly to challenges as they arise.
 If priorities change during a sprint, the delivery manager works with the client to understand and plan for the impact of the change.

+#### Looking after the team
+At dxw, delivery managers are responsible for looking after the team.
+This means that they do have some responsibilities that [line managers](#line-management) would usually have.

+Delivery managers manage the work that we do, and so are responsible for planning, ensuring that processes are followed, and checking that stories are [well-formed and clear](#stories).
+Delivery managers generally don't make technical decisions, but they do facilitate conversations to help the team make the best decision it can.
+And they often advise when there's a question about how something should work or what the client is trying to achieve.

+Where there are problems in the team, it's also delivery managers who are responsible for addressing it.
+This encompasses many kinds of situations, from simple miscommunication to addressing poor performance.
+As with all work at dxw, delivery managers do not deal with these things alone.
+Rather, they "own" the problem, and work with others to solve it.

+Sometimes, day-to-day problems can cross over from being a part of looking after the team to being disciplinary matters, or grievances.
+Delivery managers are not responsible for these sorts of problems, and should hand them over the MD.

 ## Products